Not exactly a perfect cruise

 Two other couples were already seated at our new and improved dining location, making us a table of eight strangers dining together for fourteen days!
 What a terrific experience.

 Each couple has similarly unique and exciting adventures planned post-cruise.
-Steve and I were both fascinated to hear about their plans and their life experiences through travel.
+Steve and I were both fascinated to hear about their plans and life experiences through travel.
 It was great to spend time with people who enjoy travel as much as we do and with different modes and styles of travel.

-You don’t need all that stuff
+You don’t need all that stuff.

 Cathy wore almost exclusively black clothing, but never once did she appear to me to be wearing the same outfit!
 How did they do that?
 We chose to bring an entire large extra suitcase to pack cruise clothes in and then an additional suitcase each for our Ireland portion of the trip.
-Sheesh, so unnecessary.
+Sheesh, it’s so unnecessary.

 They hand wash clothing each day in their cabin, but the clothing they choose for travel is very high-quality specific travel clothing that washes and dries easily and quickly.
 So smart!